Guide

 Is Amazon a B2C or B2B company?

-Amazon operates as both.
-Amazon.com serves individual consumers (B2C), while Amazon Business provides products and services specifically for business customers (B2B).
+Amazon operates as both: Amazon.com serves individual consumers (B2C), while Amazon Business offers bulk pricing and procurement tools for business customers (B2B).
+Many large companies run both models to reach different markets.

 How do I know if my business is B2B?

 Your business is B2B if your primary customers are other businesses rather than individual consumers.
-Ask yourself: do you sell products or services that help other companies operate, grow, or serve their own customers?
+Consider whether most of your revenue comes from business clients that use your products or services to operate or grow.

 Start using Xero for free